awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 ## Key policy<a name="key_permissions"></a>

-When you create a CMK, you determine who can use and manage that CMK\.
+When you create a KMS keys, you determine who can use and manage that KMS keys\.
 These permissions are contained in a document called the *key policy*\.
-You can use the key policy to add, remove, or change permissions at any time for a customer managed CMK\.
-But you cannot edit the key policy for an AWS managed CMK\.
+You can use the key policy to add, remove, or change permissions at any time for a customer managed keys\.
+But you cannot edit the key policy for an AWS managed keys\.
 For more information, see [Using key policies in AWS KMS](key-policies.md)\.

 ## Grant<a name="grant"></a>

-A *grant* is a policy instrument that allows AWS principals to use AWS KMS customer master keys \(CMKs\) in [cryptographic operations](#cryptographic-operations)\.
-It also can let them view a CMK \([DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)\) and create and manage grants\.
-When authorizing access to a CMK, grants are considered along with [key policies](key-policies.md) and [IAM policies](iam-policies.md)\.
+A *grant* is a policy instrument that allows AWS principals to use AWS KMS keys in [cryptographic operations](#cryptographic-operations)\.
+It also can let them view a KMS keys \([DescribeKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_DescribeKey.html)\) and create and manage grants\.
+When authorizing access to a KMS key, grants are considered along with [key policies](key-policies.md) and [IAM policies](iam-policies.md)\.
 Grants are often used for temporary permissions because you can create one, use its permissions, and delete it without changing your key policies or IAM policies\.
 Because grants can be very specific, and are easy to create and revoke, they are often used to provide temporary permissions or more granular permissions\.

 For detailed information about grants, including grant terminology, see [Using grants](grants.md)\.

-## Auditing CMK usage<a name="auditing_key_use"></a>
+## Auditing KMS key usage<a name="auditing_key_use"></a>

 You can use AWS CloudTrail to audit key usage\.
 CloudTrail creates log files that contain a history of AWS API calls and related events for your account\.
 These log files include all AWS KMS API requests made with the AWS Management Console, AWS SDKs, and command line tools\.
 The log files also include requests to AWS KMS that AWS services make on your behalf\.
-You can use these log files to find important information, including when the CMK was used, the operation that was requested, the identity of the requester, and the source IP address\.
+You can use these log files to find important information, including when the KMS keys was used, the operation that was requested, the identity of the requester, and the source IP address\.
 For more information, see [Logging with AWS CloudTrail](logging-using-cloudtrail.md) and the [AWS CloudTrail User Guide](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/)\.

 ## Key management infrastructure<a name="key_management"></a>

 A common practice in cryptography is to encrypt and decrypt with a publicly available and peer\-reviewed algorithm such as AES \(Advanced Encryption Standard\) and a secret key\.
 One of the main problems with cryptography is that it's very hard to keep a key secret\.
 This is typically the job of a key management infrastructure \(KMI\)\.
-AWS KMS operates the KMI for you\.
-AWS KMS creates and securely stores your master keys, called [customer master keys](#master_keys)\.
+AWS KMS operates the key infrastructure for you\.
+AWS KMS creates and securely stores your root keys, called [AWS KMS keys](#kms_keys)\.
 For more information about how AWS KMS operates, see [AWS Key Management Service Cryptographic Details](https://docs.aws.amazon.com/kms/latest/cryptographic-details/)\.